YcleptJohn/placement-report/report.md

 ![](media/image8.tiff){width="3.5416666666666665in" height="5.125in"}

-Simon Wood in the reply above is one of Dev Foundations' stakeholders so his response is particularly important.
+Simon Wood in the reply above is one of Dev Foundations' stakeholders so his response is particularly pleasing.

 Overall, I feel that this project offered me a chance to be more creative whilst still having some technical complexity.
 It struck a good